How To Calculate

 The way you calculate the area of a triangle mainly depends on the kind of triangle and how much information you have about it.
 In instances where your not given the height and the base you can use this formula.

-If a=4cm b=cm and c=9cm Calculate the area of that triangle.
+If a=4cm b=cm and c=9cm Calculate the area of that triangle using the length of the 3 sides.

 how to calculate area of a triangle using the length of three sides 2